List of busiest city airport systems by passenger traffic

-The world's busiest city airport systems by passenger traffic are measured by total number of passengers from all airports within a city or metropolitan area combined.
-London, with six commercial airports serving its metropolitan area, is the busiest city airport system in the world, although Hartsfield–Jackson Atlanta International Airport is the world's busiest individual airport.
+London's six commercial airports is the world's busiest city airport system, as measured by the total number of passengers from all airports within a city or metropolitan area combined.
+Hartsfield–Jackson Atlanta International Airport is the world's busiest individual airport.

 2024 statistics

-The following list is based on information provided by the Airports Council International's full-year figures for the Top 20 airports in the world.
+The following list is based on information provided by the Airports Council International's full-year figures for the Top 30 airports in the world.